waltbai/MCPredictor/README.md

 On my working platform, It takes about 7 hours to generate the single chain train set, and takes about 10 hours to generate the multi chain train set.
-Please make sure the process will not be interrupted.
+Please make sure that the process will not be interrupted.

 ## 5. Training
 ### train mcpredictor: